 • Speaking of the Arizona-New England, this was a brutal example of game management between the teams.
 First, Arizona's decision to run Ryan Williams into the line on third-and-13 was bad.
 The Cardinals would have been better off taking a knee, running down the clock and then punting.
 Williams, who was emotionally pained after the fumble, got off the hook when the Patriots missed a potential game-winning field goal …

-Stephen Gostkowski's missed field goal, I don't make it a habit of second-guessing Bill Belichick, but this situation was questionable.
+As for Stephen Gostkowski's missed field goal, I don't make it a habit of second-guessing Bill Belichick, but this situation was questionable.
 With 46 seconds left, the Patriots had enough time to work the ball down the field to make the kick shorter.
 Even though Gostkowski had hit kicks of 53, 51 and 46 earlier in the game, there is a drastic difference between Gostkowski from inside 40 yards and from 40 yards or longer.
 Going into that 42-yard kick, Gostkowski had hit 71.7 percent of his kicks from 40 or longer (38 of 53).
-By contrast, he had hit 90.8 from inside 40 (109 of 120).• As for
+By contrast, he had hit 90.8 from inside 40 (109 of 120).

 • Oakland was a big loser Sunday in Miami, but this was an unfair situation.
 The Raiders were playing on a short week (they played at home Monday) and had to travel across the country to play a 1 p.m. game in one of the hottest places in the NFL in September.
 This is the kind of scheduling situation that teams have almost zero chance to overcome, even against rebuilding teams such as Miami.